IBTKIT/MackensteinCAM/README.md

 MackensteinCAM

+A camera-based system for automatic identification and localization of electrodes.

+Developed by the Institute of Biomedical Engineering (IBT) of the Karlsruhe Institute of Technology (KIT).
 This tool is distributed under the MIT License (MIT).

-A camera-based system for automatic identification and localization of electrodes.

 Features:
 - localizes multiple electrode positions at once